ats-okazaki/ats-okazaki.github.io/README.md

 # ABOUT
 Atsushi Okazaki is an Associate Professor at Institute of Advanced Academic Research (IAAR) / Center for Environmental Remote Sensing (CEReS), Chiba University, Japan.
 His research interests are in stable water isotopes modeling and data assimilation for hydrology, weather prediction, and paleoclimate.
+Full CV is available [HERE](https://ats-okazaki.github.io/cv)

 # NEWS